Neonatal Intensive Care Unit (NICU)

 Ochsner Baptist Women's Pavilion

-The Neonatal Intensive Care Unit (NICU) at the Women's Pavilion at Ochsner Baptist carries a Level III Regional designation – the highest level designation awarded by the state of Louisiana.
+The Neonatal Intensive Care Unit (NICU) at the Women's Pavilion at Ochsner Baptist carries a Level IV Regional designation – the highest level designation awarded by the state of Louisiana.
 Our 54 bed NICU is comprised of a combination of private rooms, twin rooms and semi private pods.
 With three dedicated Care by Parent rooms, our families have the opportunity to spend some valuable time with their baby as they prepare for discharge.
 Webcam services allow families to have a continuous, secure view of their baby in the NICU that facilitates the bonding experience.

 Our neonatal transport team can be dispatched in less than 30 minutes (weather permitting) and travels by ambulance, helicopter or plane; as need dictates.
 Partnering with our colleagues in obstetrics and perinatal medicine, Ochsner's Neonatologists optimize the outcome of each pregnancy – knowing that the NICU and its staff are available should the need arise.